opendroid-project/docs/wiki/Building_101.md

     Replace the url with the link to your preferred source of android.
 Replace the branch with the version of android you want to build.
 (Lineage 21 is A14, 20 is A13)

     - **Note #1**: If you get an error like `repo does not know who you are`, run
         ```
         git config --global user.name "ProAndroidBuilder" # This can be any name, even your real name.
-Be warned, this name will be public if you start committing things.
         ```

         ```
         git config --global user.email "android@veryrealemail.com" # This should be your email.
-Be warned, this will be public if you start committing things.
         ```
+        Be warned, these info will be public if you start committing and pushing things.

     - **Note #2**: You can specify the `--depth=1` argument here to save storage space albeit at the loss of commit history.